 - Jail Time or Incarceration: At least 10 days incarceration (jail time) with at least 48 hours of consecutive jail time (the maximum jail time is nine (9) months unless the BAC was .15 or higher or a minor was in the vehicle, in which case the maximum incarceration is 12 months);

 - Probationary Term: Up to 12 months probation (with credit for any jail time imposed);

 - Fines: Between $1,000 and $2,000 (if the BAC is .15 or if a minor is in the vehicle then the fine imposed must be between $2,000 to $4,000);

 - Community Service: 50 hours;

 - Vehicle Impoundment: Unless the family of the defendant has no other transportation the vehicle impoundment or immobilization period is for thirty (30) days which can not occur until after the jail time has been served (exception may apply if vehicles operated solely by the employees of the defendant or any business owned by the defendant):

 - Driver License Revocation Period: Minimum 5 years revocation (may be eligible for hardship reinstatement after 1 year);

-- Business Purposes Only / Employment Purposes Only Reinstatement: No hardship license during first twelve (12) months, although defendant may apply for hardship reinstatement hearing after one year if
+- Business Purposes Only / Employment Purposes Only Reinstatement: No hardship license during first twelve (12) months, although the defendant may apply for hardship reinstatement hearing after one year if:

-- Defendant remains in DUI supervision program for the remainder of the revocation period (missing treatment or counseling will result in cancellation of hardship driver's license)
+- the defendant remains in DUI supervision program for the remainder of the revocation period (missing treatment or counseling will result in cancellation of hardship driver’s license)

-- Defendant must not have consumed any alcoholic beverage or controlled substance or driven a motor vehicle for 12 months prior to reinstatement.
+- the defendant has not consumed any alcoholic beverage or controlled substance or driven a motor vehicle for 12 months prior to reinstatement.